B1sounours/Lockstep-Framework/README.md

 ActiveAbility inherits from Ability and includes all the patterns described above.
 In addition ActiveAbilitys can be interacted with by players through Commands.
 - Execute () is called when a Command is received and activates the ability.
 This method provides an argument that is the Command responsible for the ability's activation.
 - The ListenInput property is the input that the ability listens to.
 If a Command with the InputCode of ListenInput is received, Execute () is called on the ability.

+Notes
+_____
+- Often abilities have to interact with each other.
+For this reason, the LSAgent.GetAbility<T>() method was created.
+Use this instead of GetComponent<T> because it's about 30 times faster.

 Essential Abilities
 -------------------